Pipes of War

 ‘How are we going to get in?’ asked HyJean.

-‘Is there a back entrance?’ asked Cap.
+‘Is there a back entrance?’ asked the captain.

 ‘I don’t know, I’ve never been here before.’